Ravoxsg/awesome-two-stage-summarization/README.md

 # Two-stage abstractive summarization

 ## Standard abstractive summarization
 Traditionally, abstractive summarization models are fine-tuned in a single-stage.
-For instance, one can use a BART, T5 or PEGASUS pre-trained checkpoint, then fine-tune it on the desired dataset.
-Fine-tuning is done by Maximum Likelihood Estimation (MLE) and negative log-likelihood (NLL) loss, maximizing the probability that the model assigns to the (unique) ground-truth summary paired with the source document.
-During training, teacher forcing is used, while during inference, auto-regressive decoding is used.
+For instance, one can use a BART, T5 or PEGASUS pre-trained checkpoint, then fine-tune it on the desired dataset (e.g, CNN/DailyMail).
+Fine-tuning is done by **Maximum Likelihood Estimation (MLE)** and negative log-likelihood (NLL) loss, maximizing the probability that the model assigns to the (unique) ground-truth summary paired with the source document.
+During training, **teacher forcing** is used, while during inference, **auto-regressive decoding** is used.

 ## Why "two-stage" abstractive summarization
 The above process is not ideal for two main reasons:
-1. The model only optimizes for a single summary, while in practice the search space is huge and there exists plenty of high-quality summaries.
+1. The model only optimizes for a single summary, while in practice the search space is huge and *there exists plenty of high-quality summaries*.
 2. There is a large discrepancy between teacher forcing during training, and auto-regressive decoding during inference, known as the **exposure bias**.
 At inference, the model has no mechanism to realize it's decoding in a wrong direction, and cannot change course.
 Besides, it is never trained to build upon its previous predictions.

-Due to these limitations, since around 2021, researchers have started training abstractive summarization in two stages.
+Due to these limitations, since around 2021, researchers have started training abstractive summarization in *two stages*.
 While the 1st stage is the same (MLE with teacher forcing), the 2nd stage training process differs.
-The overall goal of the 2nd-stage is to calibrate the generation, so that the model assigns higher probability to summary candidate which actually have a higher performance (e.g., ROUGE or BERTScore with regards to the target).
+The overall goal of the 2nd-stage is to *calibrate* the generation, so that the model assigns higher probability to summary candidates which actually have a higher performance (e.g., ROUGE or BERTScore with regards to the target).
 A lot of 2nd stage models operate at the sequence level (in contrast to the 1st stage where the loss is at the token level).

 ## Two-stage abstractive summarization techniques
-We attempt a broad categorization of two-stage summarization training techniques:
+We attempt a broad categorization of two-stage abstractive summarization training techniques:
 - Using **guidance** from another model to improve the current model: GSum [1]
 - **Meta-learning** to learn from different systems: RefSum [2]
-- **Contrastive learning**:
+- **Contrastive learning** (most popular type of approach):
   - **Contrastive loss**: SeqCo [5]
   - **Ranking loss**: ConSum [3], SimCLS [4], BRIO [7], SLiC [8], BalSum [10]
   - **Binary cross-entropy loss**: SummaReranker [6]